St Bees Priory: Growth and decline

 None of the priors rose to great prominence in the wider church, though two became Abbots of York.
 Possibly the relative isolation of St Bees meant that it was out of the mainstream of monastic politics.
-However its proximity to the Scottish border had disadvantages.
-It is known the Priory suffered in 1315 from Scots raiders, when after the Battle of Bannockburn James Douglas came south and raided the Priory and destroyed two of its mansions.
-There is also an undated raid, possibly 1216, 1174 or further back in the reign of King Stephen.
+However, its proximity to the Scottish border had disadvantages.
+It is known the priory suffered in 1315 from Scots raiders, when after the Battle of Bannockburn James Douglas came south and raided the priory and destroyed two of its mansions.
+There is also an undated raid, possibly occurring in 1216, 1174, or further back in the reign of King Stephen.

 The monks were active in early coal mining, and the earliest reference to mining in the Whitehaven area is in the time of Prior Langton (1256–82), concerning the coal mines at Arrowthwaite.
-Apart from the usual husbandry, we have evidence the monks ran a mill in the village.
+In addition to husbandry, there is evidence the monks ran a mill in the village.
 Charter 423 of the priory refers to a grant of all the water in Rottington for the use of the priory sometime between 1240 and 1265.

-Despite this prosperity it is likely, as with many monastic houses, that the Priory was running down by the time of the Dissolution of the Monasteries, as the large chapel in the chancel south aisle at the east end appears to have become ruined about 1500, but not rebuilt.
-This can be seen in Bucks' view of the Priory dating from 1739, and some of the ruins are still visible.
+Despite this prosperity it is likely, as with many monastic houses, that the priory was running down by the time of the Dissolution of the Monasteries, as the large chapel in the chancel south aisle at the east end appears to have become ruined about 1500, but not rebuilt.
+This can be seen in Bucks' view of the priory dating from 1739, and some of the ruins are still visible.